 Only very rarely will the doctrine of frustration apply in respect of incapacity.
-The doctrine applies if, before the parties to the contact have been able to complete the performance of that contract, a supervening event beyond the control of either of the parties occurs, rendering further performance and completing of the contract impossible, or substantially impossible.
+The doctrine applies if, before the parties to the contract have been able to complete the performance of that contract, a supervening event beyond the control of either of the parties occurs, rendering further performance and completing of the contract impossible, or substantially impossible.
 Where the doctrine applies, and the contract is said to be frustrated, then the parties are released from their obligations under the contract to complete it.
-In Barry v Wilson Parking (below) the Court called the employer's inapt reference to medical incapacity as frustration "a malapropism, commonly enough committed".
-The contract had been terminated by the employer taking proactive steps to bring it to an end, so it was a fallacy to refer to frustration.